asrhou/NATMI/README.md

 *Resulting networks are in the folder '/path/to/3m-18m/Delta_Network_exp_0_spe_0_det_0.2_top_0_signal_lrc2p_weight_mean'*

 ## Frequently Asked Questions [(top)](#table-of-content)
 Not sure how to best use NATMI?
 Please check our manual above and/or read through this FAQ section.
-If you are still not finding your answers, send us an email: [email]
+If you are still not finding your answers, send us an email: [rui.hou@research.uwa.edu.au]

 **This section will be expanded when NATMI becomes publicly available.**

+:question:   I have some mouse-specific interactions, can I adopt NATMI to explore a mouse dataset using these mouse-specific interactions?

+:a:: Yes.
+Please prepare your interaction data in the [required way](#customised-format) and make sure gene IDs in the interaction file and expression file are matching.
+Then run [ExtractEdges.py](#extractedges-extracting-ligand-receptor-mediated-interactions-between-cell-types-in-the-input-transcriptome-data) by setting argument '--idType' to 'customised'.
+A complete analysis workflow can be found [here](#example-workflow-simple-single-cell-toy-dataset-top).